-Graeme Dobell, a journalist for 45 years, has been reporting on Australian and international politics, foreign affairs and defence, and the Asia Pacific since 1975.
+Graeme Dobell, a journalist since 1971, has been reporting on Australian and international politics, foreign affairs and defence, and the Asia Pacific since 1975.

 In 2013, he became Journalist Fellow with the Australian Strategic Policy Institute, writing for ASPI’s blog, The Strategist.

 From 2008 to 2012, he was Journalist Fellow at the Lowy Institute for International Policy, filing The Canberra Column for The Interpreter blog.